NCAR/PyReshaper/docs/user/UserManual.md

 easily generated with the following command from the top-level PyReshaper directory.

-Unix Command Line:

     $ doxygen Doxyfile

-The API documentation will be placed in the `apidocs/html/` directory.
+The API documentation will be placed in the `docs/html/` directory.

 Generating the User Documentation
 ---------------------------------

-The `README.rst` file and this User Manual should be consulted for help on installing and using the software.
+The `README.md` file and this User Manual should be consulted for help on installing and using the software.
 Both documents are included with the source.
-The `README.rst` file is included with the top-level PyReshaper directory, and the User Manual is contained in the `docs/UserManual.rst` file.
-Both files are reStructuredText (ReST) files, meaning they are simple text files that can be read with any text viewer.
+The `README.md` file is included with the top-level PyReshaper directory, and the User Manual is contained in the `docs/user/UserManual.md` file.
+Both files are Markdown formatted files, meaning they are simple text files that can be read with any text viewer.

-They can also be converted to HTML files with the help of Docutils script, `rst2html`.
-If Docutils is installed on your system, you can perform this conversion with the unix command shown below.

-Unix Command-Line:

-    $ rst2html README.rst README.html
-    $ cd docs
-    $ rst2html UserManual.rst UserManual.html
+An HTML version of the User Manual will automatically be created by Doxygen, as described in the previous section.
+A link will be created from the "Related Pages" tab on the Doxygen-generated page.

 Before Using the PyReshaper
 ---------------------------